Moses Lowman: Life

 Born in London, he became a student at the Middle Temple in 1697, but a year later abandoned law for divinity.
 On 17 September 1698 he entered the university of Leyden, and studied theology at Utrecht under Gerard de Vries and Witsius.

-In 1710 he became assistant to Mr. Grace, presbyterian minister at Clapham; from 1714 till his death Lowman acted as chief minister to the congregation there.
+In 1710 he became assistant to Mr. Grace, Presbyterian minister at Clapham; in 1714 he became chief minister there.
+He served the church in Clapham until his death.

 In 1716 Lowman contributed to the second volume of the religious periodical called Occasional Papers, and in 1735 he preached, at Salters' Hall a sermon entitled The Principles of Popery Schismatical.
 Though very active, he does not seem to have shown ability as a preacher.

 Lowman died on 2 May 1752; Samuel Chandler preached his funeral sermon.

 Works

 Lowman entered into controversy with Anthony Collins the deist in ‘Argument from Prophecy that Jesus is the Messiah vindicated, in some considerations on the Prophecies of the Old Testament as grounds and reasons of the Christian Religion,’ a treatise written in 1718, but not printed till 1733.
 It was praised by John Leland.

 Lowman was known as an authority on Jewish antiquities, his reputation resting mainly on his ‘Dissertation on the Civil Government of the Hebrews,’ 1740, 2nd edit., with appendix, 1745.
 It was written in answer to Thomas Morgan's Moral Philosopher, and said to have been approved by William Sherlock and other Anglican churchmen.
-Lowman's ‘Paraphrase and Notes upon the Revelation of St. John’ (1737, 1745; 1791, 1807) was commended by Philip Doddridge; it formed the concluding portion of collective editions of the ‘Commentaries’ of Simon Patrick, William Lowth, Daniel Whitby, and Richard Arnald.
+Lowman's ‘Paraphrase and Notes upon the Revelation of St. John’ (1737, 1745; 1791, 1807) was commended by Philip Doddridge.
+It formed the concluding portion of collective editions of the ‘Commentaries’ of Simon Patrick, William Lowth, Daniel Whitby, and Richard Arnald.